-Please note: Due to the COVID-19 pandemic, there will be a temporary freeze on receiving/approving any requests to the Physician Leadership Scholarship effective immediately up to the end of July.
+Please note: Due to the COVID-19 pandemic, there will be a temporary freeze on receiving/approving any requests for in-person training or conferences to the Physician Leadership Scholarship effective immediately up to the end of July.
+Requests for online courses are still being accepted.
 Click here to learn more.

 To support specialists in the development of their leadership and quality improvement skills.